lipupini/lipupini/module/README.md

 }
 ```

-Then in `webroot/index.php`, queue the `Module\OtherNameSpace\WebFinger\Request` module instead of the `Module\Lipupini\WebFinger\Request` module.
+Then in `config/system.php`, queue the `Module\OtherNameSpace\WebFinger\Request` module instead of the `Module\Lipupini\WebFinger\Request` module.

 ## Basic development guide

 There are no real rules.
 The `.editorconfig` file outlines some formatting preferences, but you don't have to follow them if you have a different preference for your module.
 Please feel free to contribute in your own style.
 You can even ship a custom `.editorconfig` in your module with totally different preferences, and [most IDEs](https://editorconfig.org/#pre-installed) should be able to pick it up.

-In most cases for errors, throw an exception that _extends_ `Lipupini\Exception`, or throw `Lipupini\Exception`, or your own Exception handler extending that one.
+In most cases for errors, throw an exception that _extends_ `Module\Lipupini\Exception`, or throw `Module\Lipupini\Exception` itself, or your own Exception handler extending that one.
 This allows for some future extendability, but is not a hard rule for creating a PR either (there are no rules for creating a PR).

 ### Throwing a 404 error with some output